 You’ll also want to note the legs and frame of the drafting table.
 Choose a durable material like wood or steel that can absorb the regular motion and force of writing or drawing movement without shaking or swaying.
 This will help ensure that lines are as straight as possible and that a shaky table doesn’t ruin a masterpiece.

 Continue reading below to find the answers to some of the most commonly asked questions about drafting tables.

 Q. Can I use a drafting table as a desk?

 It depends on the specific product, but in some cases, the drafting table will be able to fold down and form a flat surface that can be used as a desk.
-Just keep in mind, if you elevate the angle of the tabletop, there is the risk of heavier items, like computer equipment, sliding off of the edge.
+Just keep in mind: If you elevate the angle of the tabletop, there is the risk of heavier items, like computer equipment, sliding off the edge.

 Q. Do architects still use drafting tables?